Lanthanum (By mouth)

 Lanthanum Carbonate (LAN-tha-num KAR-bo-nate)

-Lowers phosphate levels in patients with end-stage kidney disease who are on dialysis.
+Lowers phosphate levels in people who have end-stage kidney disease.

 When This Medicine Should Not Be Used